 Here’s the exciting recycling news!
 Missaukee County Recycling Center is now taking ALL plastics #1 – #7.
 Yes, those pesky cottage cheese, whipped topping and yogurt containers; “clam shells” from the deli; plastic disposable cups and more are accepted-as a pilot project.
 Please separate the #1, #2 as you have before and put all your #3 – #7’s together.
 AND…it gets better…(no, not glass, not just yet).

 We are now accepting trash at the Missaukee County Recycling Center.
 Trash will be accepted only in specially marked bags that are purchased through Missaukee Conservation District or one of our vendors.
-They are 30 gallon Bear Claw bags and have MISSAUKEE CONSERVATION DISTRICT imprinted on them.
-Bags are 5 for $20 and 10 for $35.
-They are available in quantity at A&L in Lake City and McNally’s in McBain.
-You can purchase an individual bag for $5 at Missaukee Conservation District and Missaukee County Recycling Center.
+They are heavy duty 30 gallon bags and have MISSAUKEE CONSERVATION DISTRICT imprinted on them.
+Bags are $5 each, 5 for $20 and 10 for $35.
+They are available at A&L, Missaukee Conservation District, Missaukee County Recycling Center and Missaukee County Treasurer in Lake City and McNally’s in McBain.

 With fall upon us, it’s time to start thinking about how to protect your seedlings, hostas and other plantings around your home from various animals such as deer and mice.
 We offer a natural blood-meal based product called Plantskydd that deters animals from snacking on your plants.
 Prices vary from $22 to $55 depending on the size and type you prefer.
 Stop in our office and pick some up!
 We also have marking flags that help keep your plantings safe from the snowblower or snow plow.
 Prices if 10 flags for $2.